Ancaster incident: Aftermath

-In the 1828 elections for the Legislative Assembly of Upper Canada, Tory politicians lost their parliamentary majority to Reformers, George Rolph was one such Reformer, elected as one of two representatives of Gore county.
+In the 1828 elections for the Legislative Assembly of Upper Canada, Tory politicians lost their parliamentary majority to Reformers.
+George Rolph was one such Reformer, elected as one of two representatives of Gore District.
 One factor in the Tory loss was the perception that they were engaged in political violence against their enemies; the Ancaster incident was cited as an example.
 When Tory supporters accused Reformers of disloyalty to Britain (of which Upper Canada was a colony), Reformers would respond with examples of violence and Tory refusal to prosecute their supporters, as occurred with this incident.

 Maitland (left) refused to remove Rolph from his role as clerk of the court while he was lieutenant governor.
-When he replaced Maitland, Colbourne (right) affirmed the dismissal.
+When he replaced Maitland, Colborne (right) affirmed the dismissal.

 During the grand jury assize, George Rolph used his position as clerk of the court to delay court proceedings, claiming that magistrates for the county had perjured themselves.
 The magistrates suspended Rolph from his clerkship.
 They requested that Maitland remove him from the role, citing unspecified concerns about his conduct in the role and allegations that, as their clerk, he should have allowed his criminal trial to be heard by their court.
 His removal was protested by Rolph and seventeen members of the county's grand jury, stating that Rolph had not done anything improper.
 Maitland refused the request, so the magistrates dismissed Rolph on their own in April 1829, giving five accusations including Rolph's insistence that he only speak to the magistrates through his attorney.
-Supporters of Rolph protested his removal to the new lieutenant governor, John Colbourne.
+Supporters of Rolph protested his removal to the new lieutenant governor, John Colborne.
 They stated that his dismissal highlighted political tension between the ruling Tory elite and the farmers of the region, and called for the magistrates to be replaced by farmers.
-Colbourne affirmed the dismissal.
+Colborne affirmed the dismissal.
 A select committee of Upper Canada's legislative assembly condemned the magistrates for their actions and recommended Rolph's reappointment to the role.

 During the appeal, Willis admonished government officials for not pursuing criminal prosecution in the case.
 William Warren Baldwin, a lawyer and politician in Upper Canada, criticized the Upper Canadian solicitor general John Robinson for not fulfilling the obligations of his government role in pursuing criminal charges in this incident, blaming Boulton's representation of the defendants for the lack of prosecution.

 Simons died in August 1829.
 MacNab wrote a letter to Simons's brother stating that the estates of Simons and Hamilton were being levied to pay a portion of the cost of the tar and feathers used in the attack; he proposed that each of them pay £10 for their share of the cost.
 Robertson's reputation in the Ancaster area might have been damaged during the trials, affecting his business as a merchant.
 He returned to London, England, by 1832.